yohannes2025/project3/README.md

 - Personalize the game board, ships, and other visual elements.
 - Select difficulty levels or specific rulesets.

-### Social Interaction
-- Play with friends and communicate during the game (via chat or other social features).
-- Share achievements or scores on social media.

-### Ad-Free or Premium Experience (Optional)
-- Avoid interruptions by purchasing a premium version or earning in-game currency.

 ## Ultimate Battleships Game - Site Owner Goals